Don't Let the Gala Become the Mission

 After the event, ask:

-- Who needs a thank-you call?
-Who needs a personal note?
-(In many cases, I would suggest everyone; make it personal)
+- Who needs a thank-you call or a personal note?
+(In many cases, I'd suggest everyone — and make it personal.)

 - Who should be invited for coffee, a tour, or a follow-up conversation?

-- Who needs to hear more about the impact behind the event moment?
+- Who needs to hear more about the impact behind that evening?

 - Who is ready for a next step?